-Tuition payment provides acess to Manhattan School of Music facilities only when classes are in session, and does not include either the intercessions or during summer vacaton.
-In addition, college students have limited access to Manhattan School of Music facilities on Saturdays, when the Precollege Division is in session.
-Manhattan School of Music Reserves the right to enforce reules for facilities usage at all times
+Tuition payment provides acess to Manhattan School of Music facilities only when classes are in session, and does not include the intercessions or summer vacaton.
+College students have limited access to Manhattan School of Music facilities on most Saturdays, when the Precollege Division is in session.
+Manhattan School of Music reserves the right to enforce rules for facilities usage at all times.